Pearson plc: Coal businesses 1921–1947

-Publishing businesses 1921 to 1997
+Publishing businesses 1921–1997

-In 1921, Pearson purchased a number of local daily and weekly newspapers in the United Kingdom, which it combined to form the Westminster Press group.
+In 1921 Pearson purchased a number of local daily and weekly newspapers in the United Kingdom and combined them to form the Westminster Press group.

-Following the British government's acquisition and nationalisation of several of Pearson's aviation, fuel, and energy divisions in the early 1940s due to World War II, In 1953 Angela Murray (née Pearson) became a director of the Pearson group and the chair of the Westminster Press, which owned local newspapers including the Oxford Mail, The Northern Echo and the Brighton Evening News, and with the backing of the Westminster Press they were encouraged to find local news.
+In the post-war newspaper business, Angela Murray (née Pearson) became a director of the Pearson group and chair of Westminster Press in 1953, whose local newspapers included the Oxford Mail, The Northern Echo and the Brighton Evening News.

-In 1957, it bought the Financial Times and acquired a 50% stake in The Economist.
-It purchased the publisher Longman in 1968.
+Under Weetman John Churchill Pearson, 3rd Viscount Cowdray, who chaired the company from 1954 to 1977, Pearson shifted further towards publishing and media.
+The group bought the Financial Times and acquired a 50% stake in The Economist in 1957, purchased Longman in 1968, became a public company in 1969, and acquired Penguin Books in 1970 and Ladybird Books in 1972.

-Pearson was first listed on the London Stock Exchange in 1969.
+Patrick Gibson, Baron Gibson, who married into the Pearson family, joined Westminster Press in 1947 and became a director in 1948.
+He later chaired Pearson Longman from 1967 to 1979, chaired Financial Times Ltd from 1975 to 1977, and was group chairman of Pearson plc from 1978 to 1983.

-It bought the paperback publisher Penguin Books in 1970, and the children's imprint Ladybird Books in 1972.
-It bought a rival, the educational publisher Pitman Ltd, in 1985.
+Michael Hare, 2nd Viscount Blakenham, a grandson of Weetman Harold Miller Pearson, 2nd Viscount Cowdray, and a great-grandson of Weetman Pearson, 1st Viscount Cowdray, became chairman in 1983.
+Contemporary reporting described Pearson under Blakenham as narrowing a formerly sprawling conglomerate towards chosen core areas, with disposals including Château Latour, building products, sanitary ware, film production, glass and engineering.

-In 1996 Pearson sold Westminster Press to Newsquest, acquired the education division of HarperCollins from News Corporation, and acquired book publishers Scott Foresman & Co..
+In 1984 the company changed its name from S. Pearson & Son plc to Pearson plc.
+It bought the educational publisher Pitman Ltd in 1985.

-Aviation businesses 1929 to 1959
+In 1996 Pearson sold Westminster Press to Newsquest, and acquired the education division of HarperCollins from News Corporation.

-In 1929, Pearson's Whitehall Securities entered the aviation field, purchasing an interest in Airwork Services.
+Aviation businesses 1929–1959

-By 1935 Whitehall Securities had major interests in a number of British airlines and aviation companies, including Spartan Air Lines, Saunders-Roe, United Airways, and Hillman's Airways.
-In September 1935, Hillman's Airways, Spartan Air Lines, and United Airways merged to form British Airways Ltd In 1936, British Airways absorbed British Continental Airways and Crilly Airways.
-In 1940, British Airways was nationalised due to World War II.
+In 1929, Pearson's Whitehall Securities entered aviation by purchasing an interest in Airwork Services.
+By 1935 Whitehall Securities had major interests in British airlines and aviation companies, including Spartan Air Lines, Saunders-Roe, United Airways Limited and Hillman's Airways.

-In 1937 the company acquired Northern & Scottish Airways and Highland Airways, and merged them into a new company, Scottish Airways.
-This airline was nationalised by the British government in 1947 and merged into British European Airways.
+Under Bernard Clive Pearson, Whitehall Securities helped consolidate Britain's private airline sector.
+In September 1935, Hillman's Airways, Spartan Air Lines and United Airways merged to form British Airways Ltd. In 1936 British Airways absorbed British Continental Airways and Crilly Airways.
+British Airways Ltd was merged with Imperial Airways under the British Overseas Airways Corporation Act 1939 to form British Overseas Airways Corporation (BOAC), which began operations in 1940.

-Pearson's aviation interests ended by 1959, when Saunders-Roe was sold to Westland Aircraft.
+In 1937 Pearson acquired Northern & Scottish Airways and Highland Airways, and merged them into Scottish Airways.
+Scottish Airways was nationalised by the British government in 1947 and merged into British European Airways.
+Pearson's aircraft-manufacturing interests ended in 1959, when Saunders-Roe was sold to Westland Aircraft.